cubbles/gitbook/runtime-extension-rte/user-guide/cubbles-js-api/outside-interaction.md

 ## Using the methods

-Now in order to use these methods you should have our component already working; to aim that, you might have an html page like the one shown below:
+Now to use these methods you should have our component already working; to aim that, you might have an html page like the one shown below:

 ```html
 <!DOCTYPE html>